Table of Contents

 The estimates do eventually converge with the true value, but only after about ten years.
 Even five years into this time series, our LTV estimates are off by as much as 50%.

-It appears the “simple” LTV estimate is sensitive to a changing customer population, even though the customer population size should have nothing to do with the lifetime value of the individual.
+It appears the “simple” LTV estimate is sensitive to a changing customer population, even though the customer population size should have nothing to do with the individual's lifetime value.

-This sensitivity to population size is because the simple LTV estimate depends on churn, and churn is sensitive to a rapidly changing population size.
+This sensitivity to population size is because the simple LTV estimate depends on churn, which is sensitive to a rapidly changing population size.

 Can we find a better metric for LTV?
 One that doesn’t get distorted by changing sign-up rates?
 Instead of the simple LTV estimate, let’s build one based on statistics.

-How about this: we estimate the average lifetime of a customer using a statistical model.
-We’ll build a statistical model for subscription durations using our data.
+In this example, let's estimate a customer's average lifetime using a statistical model.
+Using our data, we’ll build a statistical model for subscription durations.

-We’ll be using Weibull regression as our statistical model.
-We feed data into the model, and it will spit out an estimate for the average subscription lifetime.
+We’ll use Weibull regression as our statistical model.
+We feed data into the model, and it will produce an estimate for the average subscription lifetime.

 Let’s repeat the previous simulation with growing customer sign-up rates and calculate the LTV both ways to compare.